HTTP-RPC/Kilo/README.md

 ## Java
 The Java client library enables Java applications (including Android) to consume REST-based web services.
 It is distributed as a JAR file that contains the following types, discussed in more detail below:

-* `org.httprpc`
-    * `WebServiceProxy` - invocation proxy for web services
+* `WebServiceProxy` - web service invocation proxy
-    * `ResultHandler` - callback interface for handling results
+* `ResultHandler` - callback interface for handling service results

 The JAR file can be downloaded [here](https://github.com/gk-brown/HTTP-RPC/releases).
 Java 8 or later is required.

 ### WebServiceProxy Class
-The `WebServiceProxy` class acts as a client-side invocation proxy for web web services.
+The `WebServiceProxy` class serves as a client-side invocation proxy for web services.
 Internally, it uses an instance of `HttpURLConnection` to send and receive data. `POST` requests are encoded as "multipart/form-data".

 The `WebServiceProxy` constructor accepts the following arguments: